 - It is an important part of due diligence, providing a comprehensive view of a person or organization's reputation and helping to identify any potential risks.

-Sanction Scanner's Adverse Media Screening Software
+Sanction Scanner's Adverse Media Screening Software for Businesses

 Our global Adverse Media data includes news related to crimes such as money laundering, terrorist financing, bribery, and drug trafficking.
 With the Sanctions Scanner, businesses can perform Adverse Media control in addition to PEP and sanctions in Customer Onboarding processes and thus support AML compliance processes.
 Our globally comprehensive Adverse Media data can identify risks in companies' customer account opening processes.